A clustering-based reinforcement learning approach for tailored personalization of e-Health interventions: Methodology

-Every time point a user $u$ is in some state $s_u \in S$, the system chooses an intervention $i \in I$, upon which the user enters a new state $s_u^\prime$ and a reward $r$ is obtained.
+Important to note here is that although the time-scale $\delta t$, in reality, can be fine-grained (e.g. $\delta t$ is one second), for the learning algorithms we model $T_u$ at a coarser granularity $\Delta t$ (e.g. $\Delta t$ is one hour): every time point a user $u$ is in some state $s_u \in S$, the system chooses an intervention $i \in I$, upon which the user enters a new state $s_u^\prime$ and a reward $r$ is obtained.
 Note that for both the transition function and the reward function it is unknown whether they can be considered \emph{Markov}, and thus whether the user can be controlled as an MDP.
 Nevertheless, we assume it is close enough such that we can employ standard RL algorithms.
+With a state that is Markov, we can make predictions of future states using only the current state.
 Note also that all users share the same state representation, but can differ in $R_u$ and $T_u$.
 An alternative strategy would be to \emph{learn} the dynamics of $T_u$ and $R_u$ from experience as in \emph{model-based} RL (e.g. see~\cite{suttonbarto2nd}), but here we focus on learning them \emph{implicitly} by clustering users who are similar in their behavior (and thus $T_u$ and $R_u$).